PSYC 397. Independent Research

 Seniors who are actively involved in a research project directed by a Psychology Department faculty member may, under certain circumstances, obtain credit for a capstone experience in psychology.
 Research teams in the department, for example, may involve both graduate and undergraduate students in research supervised by a faculty member of the Psychology Department.
 Undergraduate students may be given significant responsibilities on a research team that may qualify as a capstone experience.

 Permission is needed both from the faculty member directing the research and the Psychology Department undergraduate program director.
-Students interested in this option should first talk with a faculty sponsor and then make an appointment to see the undergraduate program director.
+Students interested in this option should talk with a faculty sponsor.
 Students seeking to enter a graduate research program in psychology or related field may find this option particularly attractive as it not only gives students additional research experience in psychology but also permits students an important mentoring relationship with a faculty member in the department.

 PSYC 397 may count as one of the required capstone experiences for the 12-course psychology major.
 Specifically, students may take one laboratory course and PSYC 397 to fulfill the major requirements.

 PSYC 306 must be completed prior to enrolling in PSYC 397.
-It is also strongly recommended that one laboratory course in psychology also be completed.
+It is also strongly recommended that one advanced laboratory course in psychology also be completed.
 Students should discuss with a faculty member the possibility of completing PSYC 397 given the requirements listed below for this course.
-If a faculty member is willing then the PSYC 397 contract must be completed and signed by the sponsoring faculty member (ask the Psychology Department secretary for PSYC 397 contract forms).
-The completed contract should be brought to the undergraduate program director for final approval.
-Only one PSYC 397 or 399 course may count toward the 12-course major requirement.
+If a faculty member is willing then the PSYC 397 Contract must be completed by the student and faculty member and be submitted by the faculty member to the Undergraduate Program Director (firstname.lastname@example.org) by 5pm on the first Thursday of instruction of the semester that PSYC397 will be taken.
+Once it is approved the student will be registered and both the student and faculty member will be notified by the department.
+Contracts submitted directly by students will not be accepted.
+Early submission of the PSYC397 contract is encouraged.

 PSYC 397 students are expected to: